prernabhojwani/Coffee-Code/README.md

 Download or clone the application files and save them from: https://github.com/prernabhojwani/Coffee-Code

-Open the 'Manifest.yml' file in the 'static' folder in a text editor of your choice, and edit the name of your app.
+Open the 'Manifest.yml' file in a text editor of your choice, and edit the name of your app.
 Make sure that it is something uniques as this will be your host name too.

 ![appname](images/appname.PNG)

-In the same folder, open up the 'index.html' file to edit the information that would show up on yoor webpage such as name, title, description.
+Next, open up the 'index.html' file to edit the information that would show up on yoor webpage such as name, title, description.

 ![change](images/change.PNG)